-Table 3 Summary of model export types with typical file sizes.
+Table 4 Summary of model export types with typical file sizes.

-The SKUA surfaces are created with irregular triangles of varying size from approximately 50 m wide in areas of low variability down to triangles approximately 1 m wide on curved edges or in mine workings.
-The ASCII exports on the other hand have uniform cell sizes of 1 m and 5 m, which generally captures the outline of horizons and the sometimes intricate survey outlines of worked mine seams.
-It is therefore important to remember that the resolution of the surfaces can be much higher than the resolution that the model was created for.
+The SKUA surfaces are created with irregular triangles of varying size from approximately 50 m wide in areas of low variability, down to triangles approximately 1 m wide on curved edges or in mine workings.
+The ASCII exports on the other hand have uniform cell sizes of 1 m and 5 m, in order to capture the outline of horizons and the sometimes intricate mine outlines of worked coal seams.
+It is therefore important to understand that the resolution of the exported surfaces is much higher than the resolution that the model was created for.
+Note there are no are probable mined areas for the GMA within the site area.